 1. Property inspection addendum

-An addendum may be used to specify the conditions related to property inspections, repairs, or any issues discovered during the inspection process.
+An addendum may be used to specify conditions related to property inspections, repairs, or issues discovered during the inspection.

 It can outline who is responsible for addressing and covering the costs of necessary repairs.